 There are a lot of different kinds of ants in this world.
 Go ahead, take a guess how many.
 Five?
 Seven?
 Maybe Ten?
 You’re wrong, and you’re way off.
 Scientists estimate that there are a total of 22,000 different species of ant.

-And those species really like to breed.
+Those species really like to breed.
 You think humans are bad, oh buddy, wait until you hear what ants get up to.
 There are so many ants that they’re not measured by the ant.
 They’re measured by the total percentage of earth’s biomass.
 And right now, ants are estimated at between 15% and 25% of the earth’s terrestrial animal biomass.
 Got all that?

 So, it’s no wonder that your driveway always seems to be crawling with them.
 And it’s no wonder that your window sill also seems to have ants on it as well.